jmquigley/gadgets/docs/lib/buttonDialog/ButtonDialog.md

 #### Properties
 - `dialogClasses: string[] ([])` - An array of CSS class strings that will be applied to the dialog window.
+- `location: Location (Location.bottom)` - Determines if the popup will be shown above or below the button.
+Only uses `Location.top` or `Location.bottom`.